Marguerite Porter Zwicker: Spring Exhibition

 The Spring Exhibition was put on annually by the Art Association of Montreal.
 Landscapes were a favoured subject matter in this exhibition.
 Zwicker showed her watercolours in this exhibition almost every year.
 In some years, both Marguerite and Leroy exhibited their works.

 Art Gallery of Nova Scotia

 In 1991, the Art Gallery of Nova Scotia developed an exhibition solely around the works of Marguerite Zwicker.
 The show was meant to pay tribute to Zwicker, acknowledging her long career.
 Bernard Riordon was the AGNS director and a personal friend of Zwicker's.
-When Zwicker passed away in 1993, Riordon commented, "Marguerite Zwicker was a role model ... the enthusiasm, energy, and public spirtiedness she exhibited in all her endeavors will be missed."
+When Zwicker died in 1993, Riordon commented, "Marguerite Zwicker was a role model ... the enthusiasm, energy, and public spiritedness she exhibited in all her endeavors will be missed."